DrPeachy/ResumeSaver/README.md

 The application will **Resume, User, Workspace, Experience, Duration, Education, SkillSlot**

-* users can have multiple workspace
+* users can have multiple workspaces
-* each workspace can have at most three resume uploaded
+* Each workspace can have at most three resumes uploaded
-* each resume can have multiple experience
+* each resume can have multiple experiences
 * for more details, see the example class below

 **User:**